The Shashoua Principle [Roger Shashoua v. Mukesh Sharma, 2009 EWHC 957 (Comm)]

 At this juncture, we think it necessary to dwell upon the issue whether The Shashoua Principle is the ratio decidendi of BALCO and Enercon and we intend to do so for the sake of completeness.

 Tested on the aforesaid principle, we find that question that arose in BALCO and the discussion that has been made by the Larger Bench relating to Shashoua and C v.
 D, 2007 EWCA Civ 1282 (CA) are squarely in the context of applicability of Part I or Part II of the Act.
-It will not be erroneous to say that the Constitution Bench has built the propositional pyramid on the basis or foundation of certain Judgments and Shashoua and C v.
+It will not be erroneous to say, the Constitution Bench has built the propositional pyramid on the basis or foundation of certain Judgments and Shashoua and C v.
 D are two of them.
-It will be inappropriate to say that in Enercon the Court has cryptically observed that observations made in Shashoua have been approvingly quoted by the Court in BALCO in Paragraph 110.
-We are inclined to think, as we are obliged to, that The Shashoua Principle has been accepted in BALCO as well as Enercon on proper ratiocination and, therefore, the submission advanced on this score by Mr. Chidambaram, Learned Senior Counsel is repelled.”
+It will be inappropriate to say, in Enercon, Court has cryptically observed that observations made in Shashoua have been approvingly quoted by Court in BALCO in Paragraph 110.
+We are inclined to think, as we are obliged to, The Shashoua Principle has been accepted in BALCO as well as Enercon on proper ratiocination and, therefore, the submission advanced on this score by Mr. Chidambaram, Learned Senior Counsel is repelled.”